 If you are ready to set your appointment, make sure to give us a call at (314) 862 7844!

 Your first oral examination will include a visual examination, diagnosis, charting, and treatment recommendations.
-X-rays may be taken to provide proper diagnosis of the front and back teeth as well.
+X-rays may be taken to provide a proper diagnosis of the front and back teeth as well.

 We look forward to helping you achieve the best dental health possible!